 The NORC screening tool or NODS – SA was designed to assist individuals in evaluating whether to modify or seek help for their gambling behavior

 The NCPGP has more than 80 trained, licensed providers across the state of North Carolina that can provide problem gambling treatment.
 When a self-identified gambler or loved one calls the program helpline, they can be referred to one of the program’s network providers for counseling.

 In order to qualify to submit an application to become a provider on the official registry, the individual must be licensed as a clinician in the state of North Carolina, have an office setting for counseling services and complete Sure Bet One and Sure Bet Two two-day training workshops.

 The application can be submitted after the above items are completed.
 Please have your references contact the state administrator directly.
 This will speed up the application process.

-- Given the opportunity to exhibit the NCPGP table at events and conferences, and speak to groups of people or organizations in your community.
-By doing this, providers help build awareness of problem gambling and the services available.
+- The opportunity to exhibit the NCPGP table at events and conferences, and to speak to groups of people or organizations in your community.
+By doing this, providers help build awareness of problem gambling and available services.

 - Offered one or two provider calls each year.
 The provider calls are GoToMeetings that can be accessed by the phone or online with presentations and discussions on a certain aspect of problem gambling.
 The calls provide free Continued Education Units (CEUs).

 - When funds are available, access to annual training at the North Carolina Foundation for Alcohol and Drug Studies (NCFADS) summer school at UNC Wilmington.
-It is typically the last Wednesday-Friday of the last week of July each year.
 The program offers scholarships for providers to attend that includes registration, on-campus housing and on-campus meals (as funds are available).
-This is not mandatory, but is encouraged.
+This is not mandatory but is encouraged.